pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-01-elixir-the-documentary.md

 ---
 title: Elixir, the documentary
 date: 2021-07-01
-description: "Learn the origins of the Elixir programming language..."
+description: "Learn the origins of the Elixir programming language from the one and only José Valim"
 image: images/posts/elixir-the-documentary.png
 images:
   - images/posts/elixir-the-documentary.png
 tags:
   - Elixir
 ---

+{{< alert "secondary" >}}
+Learn the origins of the Elixir programming language from the one and only José Valim
+{{< /alert >}}

 {{< youtube lxYFOM3UJzo >}}